not-things-modular/not-things-vcv/doc/timeseq/TIMESEQ-SCRIPT-JSON.md

 }
 ```

-This shorthand notation can be used in all places where `voltage` or `note` values are used, except when declaring a re-usable variable as a direct child of the [component-pool](#component-pool) `values` list (where the full value notation must be used since an `id` must also be specified).
+This shorthand notation can be used in all places where `voltage` or `note` values are used, except when declaring a re-usable variable as a direct child of the [component-pool](#component-pool) `values` list (where the full value notation must be used since an `id` property must also be specified).

 ## input

 An input identifies a channel on one of the input ports of TimeSeq, either to read a voltage from it in a [value](#value) or to monitor it for [input-trigger](#input-trigger)s.

 The input port is identified by the `index` property, using a number from `1` to `8`.
 The `channel` property identifies which (polyphonic) channel to use.
 Ports can have up to 16 channels.
-If no `channel` is specified, (e.g. since it is a monophonic input signal), the first channel of the port will be used.
-In VCV Rack, a monophonic signal can be seen as a signal containing one channel.
+If no `channel` property is specified, the first channel of the port will be used.
+When working with monophonic input signals, either the `channel` property can be omitted, or it can be set to `1` (since in VCV Rack, a monophonic signal is considered to be a signal containing one channel).

 Note that TimeSeq will not validate how many channels are present on the input port.
-If a channel is requested that is outside of the current polyphonic channel range of the input signal, TimeSeq will use whatever value VCV Rack returns for that channel (usually 0v).
+If a channel is requested that is outside of the current polyphonic channel range of the input signal, TimeSeq will use whatever value VCV Rack returns for that channel (usually 0V).

 ### Properties